EHB-MCT/remedial-assignment-ZiadAadim/README.md

 Deadline DEV5 --> 18/08/2025

-# Tiny Webshop Economy Simulation
+# Tiny Crypto Economy Simulation

-A minimal **webshop** with **dynamic pricing** driven by simulated demand/supply signals.
+A minimal **crypto webshop** with **dynamic pricing** driven by simulated demand/supply signals.
 **Frontend:** HTML + CSS + JS + Chart.js
 **Backend:** Node.js + Express
 **DB:** MongoDB

 ## What it does
-- Shows products with live prices, stock, and a small price history graph
+- Shows crypto coins with live prices, stock, and a small price history graph
 - Users can add to cart and “buy”
 - A background simulation updates prices based on:
   - Sales velocity